maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Spring 2025.
 Inkle lace, inlay.

 ## Selvedge (magazine)
-Listings of discussed topics are a selection, not comprehensive.
 I bought a number of these secondhand from a weaver who was destashing to make room for newer delights!
+Terrific to pore over.

 - Issue 14.
 Embroidery, cocktail frocks, Italian silks (Renaissance), Russian ikat patterned plates and textiles.
 - Issue 15.
 Traditional horsehair weaving (and violin bows!) and equestrian textiles, medical textiles, skiwear, knickers.